 Accenture (ACN) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the consulting company had lost 10.55% in the past month.
-In that same time, the Business Services sector lost 6.38%, while the S&P 500 lost 6.82%.
+Prior to today's trading, shares of the consulting company had lost 0.15% over the past month.
+This has was narrower than the Business Services sector's loss of 1.31% and lagged the S&P 500's gain of 0.89% in that time.

-Accenture will be looking to display strength as it nears its next earnings release, which is expected to be June 23, 2022.
-On that day, Accenture is projected to report earnings of $2.84 per share, which would represent year-over-year growth of 18.33%.
+Investors will be hoping for strength from Accenture as it approaches its next earnings release, which is expected to be June 23, 2022.
+The company is expected to report EPS of $2.84, up 18.33% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $16.06 billion, up 21.12% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Accenture.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Accenture.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Accenture is holding a Zacks Rank of #2 (Buy) right now.
+Accenture is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, Accenture is holding a Forward P/E ratio of 26.24.
-This valuation marks a premium compared to its industry's average Forward P/E of 19.18.
+Valuation is also important, so investors should note that Accenture has a Forward P/E ratio of 28.16 right now.
+This represents a premium compared to its industry's average Forward P/E of 20.32.

-It is also worth noting that ACN currently has a PEG ratio of 2.62.
+It is also worth noting that ACN currently has a PEG ratio of 2.82.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-ACN's industry had an average PEG ratio of 1.29 as of yesterday's close.
+The Consulting Services was holding an average PEG ratio of 1.37 at yesterday's closing price.

 Zacks Names "Single Best Pick to Double"